tokend/knowledge-base/tech/guides/sign_in.md

 ```

 After this, SDK will automatically sign every request and operations with your
-signing keypair.
+signing keys.
 That means now you can provide your user with all the
 functionality TokenD has.

 [1]: /tech/guides/sign_in.md